GSA/piv-guides/Template-2.md

 # Create a New Page to Start Your Guide

+To contribute a new guide, please see the **Contributing.md** file for more information.

 To create a new page to start your guide, do this:

   1. Look at the **_Branch_** button at the top left-hand corner of your GitHub Repo's main page.
 The name showing on the **_Branch_** button is where your new page will be stored.
 You can also create a new Branch name, if you prefer.